TuThanhDuong/myproject/README.md

 2. AdventureWorks_ERD is to visualize the structure of the dummy database

+3. AdventureWorks_data_cleaning contains SQL codes to clean data.
+This is an important step to ensure the data extracted are in consistent format and no data duplicates/ missings to distort our findings.

+4. AdventureWorks_data_queries are SQL codes to extract data from the database.
+Some of the codes are presented in Adventuresworks_topline_final

-3. Data presented in Adventuresworks_topline_final is extracted by either using Excel power query, or Excel power pivot or SQL queries results.
+5. Data presented in Adventuresworks_topline_final is extracted by either using Excel power query, or Excel power pivot or SQL queries results.

 ## ABOUT SQLserverdatabase
 1. Credit for  this SQLserverdatabase dataset: